-Data from EHIS for the EU as a whole suggest that there is a consistent gradient in fruit consumption among young women aged 15 to 24, with those who attained a tertiary level of education most likely to eat fruit at least daily.
-Among young men, those with intermediate levels of educational attainment were least likely to eat fruit at least daily.
+Data from EHIS for the EU as a whole suggest that there are consistent gradients in vegetable consumption among young men and women aged 15 to 24, with those who attained a tertiary level of education most likely to eat fruit at least daily.
 However, many in this age group will not have attained their final lifetime level of educational attainment.